Astronomers Discover A New Massive Type Of Space Explosion: ‘There Is A New Beast Out There’

-Astronomers recently declared that they have discovered a new type of star explosions in space.
-The findings come after scientists analyzed a mysterious explosion in 2018 and realized that it was an entirely different type of star combustion, coming in at ten times larger than normal supernovas.
+Astronomers recently declared that they have discovered a new type of star explosion in space.
+The findings come after scientists analyzed a mysterious explosion in 2018 and realized that it was an entirely different type of star combustion, coming in at 10 times larger than normal supernovas.

 According to Science Alert, astronomers have named the new event Fast Blue Optical Transients, or FBOTs.
 FBOTs are quick bursts of extreme and powerful energy.
 They also function as a sort of cannon, propelling large amounts of matter into space.